RedEminence/CZKExchangeRates-mediawiki-extension/README.md

 npm install
 ```

-Configure LocalSettings.php - load extension and set an API key from [Currencyscoop.](https://currencyscoop.com/)
+Configure LocalSettings.php - load the extension and set an API key from [Currencyscoop.](https://currencyscoop.com/)

 ```
 wfLoadExtension('CzkExchangeRates');